The Three Pillars

 In 2015, all countries worldwide committed to achieving UHC by 2030 as part of the SDGs.
 It is a genuinely global goal in that there is scope for improvement in all countries, even where there is national health insurance or where health services are already provided free to all citizens.

 Progress on this goal is measured by the size of the population covered by essential health services and the number of people who experience financial hardship from health costs.
-This global commitment was confirmed again in 2019 at the UN HLM on UHC, with the resulting Political Declaration setting out the “most comprehensive set of health commitments ever adopted.”
+This global commitment was confirmed again in 2019 at the UN High-Level Meeting on UHC, with the resulting Political Declaration setting out the “most comprehensive set of health commitments ever adopted.”

 In early 2019, diverse actors across the UHC movement – from parliamentarians and civil society to the private sector and academia – shared their calls to action for leaders ahead of the UN High-Level Meeting on Universal Health Coverage.
 This participatory process resulted in the Key Asks from the UHC Movement, which helped influence the commitments made in this political declaration.
 Learn more about the specific global commitments on UHC.